Learn all about the history of brewing and beer gardens on a hiking tour of East Fairmount Park

 3800 Mt Pleasant Dr

-Join beer historian Rich Wagner for a history of brewing and beer gardens on a hiking tour of East Fairmount Park.
-Naturally, we’ll end the hike at a modern day park beer garden: The Ciderhouse bar at Cosmic Café!
-Wagner is our region’s foremost brewing historian and the author of Philadelphia Beer: A Heady History of Brewing in the Cradle of Liberty.
+Join the Philadelphia Museum of Art’s Justina Barrett and FPC’s Public Programs Coordinator John Sigmund for a history of brewing and beer gardens on a hiking tour of East Fairmount Park.
+Naturally, we’ll end the hike at a modern day park beer garden – Parks on Tap at the Fairmount Waterworks!

-PLEASE NOTE: This is NOT a loop hike.
-It’s a one way hike beginning at Mount Pleasant Mansion and ending at Cosmic Cafe next to Lloyd Hall.
+PLEASE NOTE: this is NOT a loop hike.
+It’s a one way hike beginning at Mount Pleasant Mansion and ending at the Fairmount Waterworks.
 We strongly suggest using Uber or Lyft to arrive at the starting point so you do not have to return for your vehicle / bike.

 KNOW BEFORE YOU GO:

 – Please wear sturdy shoes suitable for hiking

 – Bring water and a snack